bertvv/ansible-role-samba/README.md

 # Ansible role `bertvv.samba`

-An Ansible role for setting up Samba as a file server on RedHat- or Debian-based linux distros.
+An Ansible role for setting up Samba as a file server.
+It is tested on CentOS, Debian, Ubuntu and Arch Linux.
 Specifically, the responsibilities of this role are to:

 - Install the necessary packages
 - Configure SELinux settings (when SELinux is active)